yflung/duration-iso-8601/README.md

 **Output:**
 Object
-{year: Number, month: Number, day: Number, hour: Number, minute: Number, second: Number}
+{ year: Number, month: Number, day: Number, hour: Number, minute: Number, second: Number }
 Property value will be undefined if there is no value
 Return null if the input is invalid